Busting the 8-Hour Sleep Myth

 The Brain Makes Up Any Missing Sleep It Needs

 Lastly, the brain makes up for any missing core sleep.
 If you have a night where you only sleep 4 hours, in the following nights, the brain will increase deep sleep and dream sleep to make sure it makes up the lost time.
 What does this tell us?

-Well, that you really don’t need any of that extra sleep.
+Well, you really don’t need any of that extra sleep.
 Core sleep studies show that the brain doesn’t even try to make up light sleep on subsequent nights and only attempts to increase the amount of deep sleep and dream sleep.
-This is a strong indicator that there is no such thing as an accumulated sleep debt.
+This is a strong indicator that there is no such thing as accumulated sleep debt.
 Your brain does not require light sleep to function, it’s just an "optional" part of your sleep pattern.